Massachusetts e-MOLST Web Portal

 7. What is witnessed verbal consent for MOLST?
 How does it work?

 As of April 9, 2020, and for the duration of the COVID-19 State of Emergency, the state has suspended the standard requirement of a patient’s written consent signature on a MOLST form and allows for witnessed verbal consent by signing clinicians and a witness, to be reliably honored by all EMS personnel and licensed practitioners in hospitals, long-term care facilities and across all health care settings.
 This offers an important remedy for clinicians and patients where face-to-face MOLST conversations are not possible.
 Clinicians can initiate proactive planning conversations via telephone or virtual means with high risk patients, their Health Care Agents and Guardians, to discuss goals of care and complete or revise a MOLST form using witnessed verbal consent.
 On the e-MOLST signature page, there is a section that allows signing clinicians to document witnessed verbal consent.
 Each health care provider must follow the requirements set out in the Emergency Update to the EMS Protocol 7.3 to create a valid MOLST form.
 Read more here.
-In the even that the COVID-19 State of Emergency is rescinded, witnessed verbal consent may no longer be allowed to take the place of a patient’s written consent signature.
+In the event that the COVID-19 State of Emergency is rescinded, witnessed verbal consent may no longer be allowed to take the place of a patient’s written consent signature.

 8. Is the MA e- MOLST Web Portal different than an e-registry?